How To Make Lash Shampoo

 So, how do you make lash shampoo?

-You can make your own lash shampoo at home by mixing one tablespoon of baby shampoo, one teaspoon of baking powder, and distilled water together in a bottle with a foam pump top.
+You can make your own lash shampoo at home by mixing 1 tablespoon of baby shampoo with 1 teaspoon of baking powder in a bottle with a foam pump top, then adding distilled water.

-Lash shampoo is a product that can be easily made at home using only baby shampoo, baking soda, and distilled water; details are provided below.
+Lash shampoo can be easily made at home with only baby shampoo, baking soda, and distilled water; details are provided below.

 What Is Lash Shampoo?